ZuInnoTe/rust-rocket-svelte-example/frontend/README.md

 # Introduction

-We provide here an example for a frontend based on the latest Angular version.
+We provide here an example for a frontend based on the latest SvelteKit version

 Find here information on: